Itarix/py-arn/README.md

 The script will be create/override a file named result.txt which it contains output of the script.
 You can see output of the script in standard output (terminal)

+# Property
+This software is the property of Quentin Cousin. https://gitlab.com/Itarix.